saba99/pdf2pic/README.md

 ### Functional Note:
 the binary tool finds all pdf files in the current directory and converts them to png image files

-### dev notes:
-the source code is included in this repository: `pdfToPNG.py`

-written by: Mark Wottreng